 We all feel better for sleep – the deeper the better, with 8 hours a common optimum amount.
 Only an incy wincy tiny portion of the population can legitimately thrive on less than 6 hours sleep a day (though it may hurt to hear that!).

-So give up glorification of less sleep and get some solid snoozing, so you can be the best version of yourself – at work, home and play.
+Give up glorification of less sleep and get some solid snoozing, so you can be the best version of yourself – at work, home and play.

 By Angela Johnson (BHSc Nut.
 Med.)